salteo/salteo.github.io/Meditations/When_Water_Became_Wine.md

 The transformation from a state of emptiness to a state of fullness, from a vessel of water to a vessel of wine, is true for scores of people even today.
 It all started on the day of Pentecost in the city of Jerusalem when the Apostle Peter preached the clarion call of the gospel after the Lord's resurrection:
  >*Repent and be baptized every one of you in the name of Jesus Christ for the forgiveness of your sins, and you will receive the gift of the Holy Spirit.*

-Thousands of people believed on that day, and the world was never the same.
-Today millions across the globe and across the sands of time have believed and have experienced the miracle of water turned into wine.
+Thousands of people believed his message on that day, and the world was never the same.
+Today millions across the globe and across the sands of time have similarly believed and have experienced the miracle of water turned into wine.
 And that is because they have received the free gift of the Holy Spirit.

 The gift of the Holy Spirit is absolutely free, and none can ever even hope to pay for it.
 But the gift is conditional, it requires an acceptance.
 That acceptance means an acknowledgement of one's sins, and repentance - in other words, a turning away from those sins.